telgin/react-node-boilerplate/README.md

 # react-node-boilerplate
-Simple client/server boilerplate for getting started quickly
+Simple client/server boilerplate for getting started quickly.
+A slimmer version of create-react-app + server side, good for experiments.

 ## What?
 Client: modified version of create-react-app